Skip to main content

 The year 1970 was a watershed.
 To understand it better, we called on five gifted writers to look back and reflect on some of key moments of that decisive time.

-Today, authorities across the U.S. could learn that lesson from history about how to listen, empathize, and defuse a protest rather than inflame the demonstrators.
-It worked in New Haven with a situation more volatile than many of the marches we see today.
+Today, authorities across the U.S. could learn that lesson from history about how to listen, empathize, and defuse a protest, rather than inflame the demonstrators.
+It worked in New Haven in a situation more volatile than many of the marches we see today.

 Newsweek cover